ericchase/coding-tutorials/cplusplus/input-reading/03-data-conversion.md

-**More often than not, your program will require numberic data instead of simple text.**
+**More often than not, your program will work with numberic data instead of simple text.**

 #### Headers
 #include<iostream>